 Should I Be a Variety Streamer or Play a Single Game?

-A big question when streamers are getting started is… what games should I stream?
-While there are ways to work that out, deciding whether you only play one game, three games or every game is an important consideration which will affect how quickly you build an audience.
+While there are ways to work that out, deciding whether you only play one game, three games or every game you can add to your Steam library is an important consideration which will affect how quickly you build an audience.

 Consistency is everything when it comes to streaming on Twitch, and not just consistency in time, but consistency in the games you play.
-I’ve broken it down into three types of streamers:
+While there are many different types of streamers, I’ve broken it down into three types:

 This may be the process you follow, or you may work better doing it in reverse and finding a game that you utterly love.
 Or you may suit creating your own path and doing it your own way.